Our Research

 Next Step Scholarship

-Sponsored by Crumley Roberts law firm, these scholarships are awarded to community college students in South Carolina who will be transferring to an accredited four-year college or university in the coming fall.
+Sponsored by the Crumley Roberts law firm, these scholarships are awarded to community college students in South Carolina who will be transferring to an accredited four-year college or university in the coming fall.
 Crumley Roberts has provided over $300,000 in scholarships and technology to students since it began the scholarship program.

 Who’s eligible?
 In addition to the requirements above, applicants must have at least a 3.2 GPA at their current school.